PathoGenOmics-Lab/transcluster/README.md

 ### `ALIGNED_FULL_FASTA`

-Path for a aligned sequence dataset in FASTA format.
+Path to the aligned sequence dataset in FASTA format.
 For each set of target samples, sequences are sourced from this file according to their ID.
 Sequences must be aligned to `REFERENCE_FASTA`.

+### `METADATA`

+Path to the GISAID metadata of the input sequences in CSV format.

 ### `REFERENCE_FASTA`